 With the signs of fall around every turn, my mind wanders to the wonderful aromatic fragrances and air fresheners that come out this time of year.
 Since many fall-related home air fresheners are available for a limited time only, they can get a bit pricey.
 I always look for ways to save money especially this close to the holidays.
 So this season I will be passing on the wonderful fall fragrance lines at the store.

-Instead I will go back to a tried and true method I remember from my youth.
+Instead, I will go back to a tried and true method I remember from my youth.
 I am not sure if my Mother and Grandmother used this method to save money.
 Or if home fragrance sprays and wax scents were not as readily available as they are today.
-This homemade all natural fragrance will have your home filled with the fragrances you love, without using any chemicals.
-It is also safe enough to eat, seems silly but I have small children and I do worry about what they may or may not get into.
+This homemade all-natural fragrance will have your home filled with the aromas you love, without using any chemicals.
+It is also safe enough to eat, seems silly, but I have small children, and I do worry about what they may or may not get into.
 It only takes a second.
 Using an all natural home fragrance gives me peace of mind that it cannot harm my family.

 Homemade Air Freshener Ingredients

 The ingredients are simple when making your own homemade air freshener.
 You can add additional ingredients, or change them to suit your home fragrance needs.
 Here is what you will need to get you started:

 - A small saucepan or pot